BPScott/breakup/README.md

 ## Installation

-Breakup is distributed as a compass plugin (though it is written in pure SCSS).
+Breakup is distributed as a Compass plugin (though it is written in pure SCSS, so works as a stand-alone file without a dependancy on Compass).

 * Run `gem install breakup` or add breakup to your Gemfile.
 * Add `require "breakup"` to the top of your compass.rb
 * Add `@import 'breakup';` to your base stylesheets

-Alternatively you can copy [stylesheets/_breakup.scss](stylesheets/_breakup.scss) into your project and `@import` it from there.
+Alternatively, if you don't want to be dependant upon Compass, you can copy [stylesheets/_breakup.scss](stylesheets/_breakup.scss) into your project and `@import` it from there.